Define a number property

 Here's how this example property will appear to the message sender:

 When added to a message, a number property will be replaced by its specified default value when the form is initiated.
 This can be useful when a number is subject to change over time.
 For example, a property named Karen Smith - Office Number might initially have a default value of 74.
-If she later moves to office number 77, only the property value need to be changed, rather than all of the instances of the property in communication plan forms.
+If she later moves to office number 77, only the property value need to be changed, rather than all of the instances of the property in the forms.

 To define the property, specify the following details and then click Create Property or Save Changes:

 Name of the property displayed in email, text, and push messages.

 Optional descriptive text that appears beside this property in the list on the Properties tab.
 You can use this to explain anything about the property that other communication plan designers might find useful - it isn't shown to message senders or recipients.

 Text that appears on the form below the setting that's intended to help the message sender understand the intention of the property setting.
 Although this value is not mandatory, it should be used when the setting is potentially complex, or requires specific explanation to clarify its meaning in the context of the form.

 |Minimum||Specifies a minimum numerical value.|